Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 In winter, you are surrounded by snow-covered trees and starry skies, and if you arrive at the right time, you can also see the northern lights while lying in your bed.

-If you are ready for this adventure, all you need to do is get on a flight to Kittilä, 20 minutes by car, and you are completely free from everyday life's hassles.
+If you are ready for this adventure, all you need to do is get on a flight to Kittilä, 20 minutes by car, and you are entirely free from everyday life's hassles.

 Nakagin Capsule Tower was originally designed in the 1960s to provide self-contained living spaces for bachelors.